-Minneapolis hires online emissaries to dispel misinformation during trial over George Floyd’s death
+Minneapolis hires online emissaries to dispel misinformation during trial in killing of George Floyd

 Potential jurors in George Floyd case are asked if they support defunding police, amid concerns about ‘fair and safe’ trial

 Nekima Levy Armstrong, a Minneapolis-based civil rights lawyer and executive director of the Wayfinder Foundation, was among the local activists who shared their skepticism of the program.
-She said it was crucial that the city be transparent about who the influencers are, how they were selected and which parts of their messaging emanate directly from the city.
+She said it was crucial that the city be transparent about who the influencers are, how they were selected and which parts of their messaging come directly from the city.

-Levy Armstrong said though she is on cordial terms with city officials, including Police Chief Medaria Arradondo, being compensated by the city could undermine the influencers’ independence.
+Levy Armstrong said that although she is on cordial terms with city officials, including Police Chief Medaria Arradondo, being compensated by the city could undermine the influencers’ independence.

 “We want to be free to speak our truth, and that means at times being critical of our city officials, police, and not feeling we have to mince words or tread softly,” Levy Armstrong said.

 Rubedor expressed regret that the city initially used the term “influencers” (“we have to own that one,” he said).
 The role is formally called “cultural social media contractors.”
-Rubedor said they are not meant to spin for the city or push a narrative but rather to communicate factual information about city services and other news related to the Chauvin trial and, later, the trial of the three other officers charged in Floyd’s death.
+Rubedor said they are not meant to spin for the city or push a narrative but rather communicate facts about city services and other news related to the Chauvin trial and, later, the trial of the three other officers charged in Floyd’s death.

-Those message may include updates on public transit disruptions, curfews or disclosing when the jury begins deliberations, Rubedor said.
+Those messages may include updates on public transit disruptions, curfews or disclosing when the jury begins deliberations, Rubedor said.

 “It’s really not about getting people to change their mind on a particular thing; it’s giving people the information that they can consume to make their own decisions and be informed,” he told The Post.